Why the Oklahoma City Museum of Art is not ready for the major leagues

 Saw the new version (below right) in the fall of 2015 - it has been tweaked a bit.
 No more awkward K nor annoying spacing.
 The kerning has been improved and Museum of Art is slightly bolder.

-Above: I tweaked it a bit more - made the Os and the C more consistent, improved alignment, removed the unnecessary period after W, and enlarged the baseline of text.
-Below are some iterations of the logo for the museum styore.
-Full story and more OKC Art Museum design improvements.
+Below right: I tweaked it a bit more - made the Os and the C more consistent, improved alignment, removed the unnecessary period after W, and enlarged the baseline of text.

 Thoughtless graphic materials